 Note: This report is a part of the FlyCast Lite reporting program and is updated seasonally or in the event of substantial changes that alter fly fishing tactics.
 FlyCast Lite reports are intended to give anglers a high level overview on seasonal conditions and general fishing tactics.

-Runoff on the Roaring Fork River Basin is behind us and as a result, flows are decreasing on a daily basis.
-While we may see sporadic spikes from heavy rain, we expect to see a gradual decline as we move through summer.
-Prior to the spike yesterday, flows had dropped into the low 100 cfs range.
-At this level, anglers can comfortably wade the river and trout are able to spread out.
-Overall, water color and clarity is intact, but that can easily change during periods of heavy rain.
-While it won’t be as critical in the upper section near Redstone and Marble, afternoon water temperatures in the lower stretch near Carbondale will be a concern this summer.
+Moving towards the back end of summer and early fall, flows on the Crystal typically hover around 100 cfs and aside from the spike we are currently observing due to heavy rain, this trend is holding true.
+Around 100 cfs, the river is boney in most sections, so you’ll want to look for sections of the river that contain deep pools and runs.
+Overall, water color and clarity is intact, but that can easily change during periods of heavy rain, like we are experiencing right now.
+While it won’t be as critical in the upper section near Redstone and Marble, afternoon water temperatures in the lower stretch near Carbondale will remain a concern until overnight temperatures drop, which usually happens around September.
 If water temps hit 67 degrees, it’s best to either postpone fishing until temps drop or move upstream where temps are typically lower.
-Overall, the Crystal is fishing well right now and will only improve as flows drop.
-Bug activity is picking up and we expect to see a healthy number of midges, mayflies, caddis and stoneflies throughout the summer.
+Overall, the Crystal is fishing well right now.
+Bug activity is strong with midges, mayflies, caddis, stoneflies and terrestrials.
 These trout love to feed on the surface, so come prepared to fish dry flies and/or dry dropper setups.
 For a dry dropper, we like to lead with a Chubby Chernobyl, Hippie Stomper or Amy’s Ant and trail a Prince Nymph, Pheasant Tail, Rainbow Warrior or Guide’s Choice Hare’s Ear.
 If you’re not seeing any action, place a medium sized split shot above your dropper.
 This will help get your nymph into the feeding lane faster.
 If trout are actively rising, a single or double dry fly setup will work well.
 When fishing deep pools, runs and pockets, go with a nymph rig.
 Caddis larva, stonefly larva and flashy searcher/attractor patterns are great lead flies.
 Baetis emergers, midge pupa, caddis pupa and flashy attractors (Rainbow Warrior, Frenchie, Perdigon etc.) won’t let you down in the trailer position.

 Located near world renowned ski areas and nationally recognized rivers (Frying Pan and Roaring Fork), the Crystal River is a hidden gem.
 The Crystal River originates above the town of Marble, situated in the Elk Mountain Range.
 From Marble, the river flows 35 miles north where it meets the Roaring Fork River in Carbondale.
 Situated below some of Colorado’s most iconic peaks, the Crystal provides anglers with incredible views.
 Located near some of the state’s most highly pressured rivers, Crystal River is a great option for anglers looking for solitude.
 The Crystal is a small freestone river that provides anglers with a variety of slow runs, deep pools, riffles and tight pocket water.
 Considering the small size of the river and high elevation, the best fishing is during late spring (pre-runoff), summer (post-runoff) and fall.
 During the winter, the river freezes over and as snow begins to melt in May, runoff will prevent anglers from fishing until water levels drop.
 While these trout may be a bit smaller than those found in the Roaring Fork and Frying Pan, there is a healthy population of rainbow trout, brown trout and whitefish that are eager to eat your fly.